Chairman’s Challenge 2026

 August – Abstraction

-Intentional camera movement, extreme crops, reflections, macro textures, or ambiguity.
+• Examples: Intentional camera movement, extreme crops, reflections, macro textures, ambiguity

 September – Portrait of a Place